datanav/docs/technical/superoffice-superoffice.rst

      - "string"

-SuperOffice Person to Superoffice Person
+SuperOffice Person to SuperOffice Person
 ----------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Person and a Superoffice Person must be established.
+Before any synchronization can take place, a link between a SuperOffice Person and a SuperOffice Person must be established.

-A SuperOffice Person will merge with a Superoffice Person if one of the following property combinations match:
+A SuperOffice Person will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Person Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - Emails.Value
      - Emails.Value

-Once a link between a SuperOffice Person and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Person and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Person and a Superoffice Person:
+The following properties are synchronized between a SuperOffice Person and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Person Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Address.Postal.Address1
      - Address.Postal.Address1
      - "string"